5) Three Persons, One God

 Paul naturally includes all three persons in his blessing, showing that for the first Christians the Trinity was a practical reality, not just a theological concept.

-“There are three living persons of the heavenly Godhead; in the name of these three great powers — the Father, the Son, and the Holy Ghost — those are baptized who receive Christ by living faith.” — Ellen G. White, Evangelism, p.
-615
+“There are three living persons of the heavenly trio; in the name of these three great powers—the Father, the Son, and the Holy Spirit—those who receive Christ by living faith are baptized.” — Ellen G. White, Evangelism, p.
+615.

 The Trinity in the Old Testament